williammbrown99/Overdiagnosis_Covid_Confidence_Intervals/README.md

         Lead Time (LT): Tests extended lead times (2, 4, and 7 years).

-        Note: Uses a hybrid constraint where avoidance is ignored for 4-4.9cm tumors, and both avoidance/lead time are fixed for 5+cm tumors.

     Bootstrapping: Generates 95% Confidence Intervals (CIs) using 10,000 resampled iterations of baseline (2016–2019) and rebound (2021–2022) years.

 B. Overdiagnosis_Covid_Caswell.py (Validation Analysis)